 - Chicken and broccoli over rice is one of my favorite ways to serve this dish.
 See below for ways to add sauce or cheese, both of which mix well into the rice and when you have it all together — delish!

-- If you’d prefer noodles over rice, some that work well to hold in all the flavors of the chicken and broccoli include penne, rigatone, and fusilli.
+- If you’d prefer noodles over rice, some that work well to hold in all the flavors of this dish include penne, rigatone, and fusilli.
 Of course, you can use any pasta you have on hand.
 It all tastes great!
 This recipe has Italian flavors so if you decide to serve it over pasta, then adding some marinara sauce over the top would be really tasty as well.

 - Slice the chicken breasts up against the grain and put on a hoagie roll with some cheese, sauce (marinara or otherwise), and other favorite toppings for a great sub sandwich with broccoli as your side.

-- Of course, I’d be remiss if I didn’t mention one of the best ways to serve chicken and broccoli: with mashed potatoes of course!
+- Of course, I’d be remiss if I didn’t mention one of the best ways to serve this entree: with mashed potatoes of course!
 Cover everything in gravy and go to bed a happy camper.

 - Want crispier broccoli?
 Then cook this dish in an oven-safe skillet.
 Follow the directions through adding the broccoli to the skillet.
 But, instead of adding the water, just pop the skillet into the oven (preheated to 400 degrees).
 The oven will roast the broccoli and cook the chicken through just perfectly.

-- Kick the roasted chicken and broccoli flavors up a notch by sprinkling on 1 tablespoon of dry ranch seasoning all over the chicken in addition to the other spices on the ingredients list.
+- Kick the flavors up a notch by sprinkling on 1 tablespoon of dry ranch seasoning all over the chicken in addition to the other spices on the ingredients list.
 Kids (and big kids) love these flavors together!